EpicOrange/riichi_advanced/documentation/documentation.md

 - `genbutsu_toimen`: The last discard was genbutsu against toimen.
 - `genbutsu_shimocha`: The last discard was genbutsu against shimocha.
 - `can_discard_after_call`: Used in `"call_conditions"`, checks if you are able to discard a tile immediately after calling.
 Right now this only works for regular calls (i.e. not upgrade calls).

+For examples of how these are used, just search the ruleset/mods.

 ## Tile specs